Sallie Rosen Kaplan (SRK) Postdoctoral Fellowship for Women Scientists

 Candidates for the SRK Fellowship must meet the following basic requirements:

-- You must be a current NCI postdoctoral fellow with at least 12 months remaining on your fellowship appointment at the time of accepting the fellowship
+- You must be a current female NCI postdoctoral fellow with at least 12 months remaining on your fellowship appointment at the time of accepting the fellowship

 - You must fully complete your application - incomplete applications will not be considered